-The board meets once a month in the Student Center reading room, and its meetings are open to all those who wish to attend.
+The board meets once a month on Tuesdays at 6:00 p.m. in the Student Center Reading Room, and its meetings are open to all those who wish to attend.
 The ten voting members are elected in the spring of the preceding year, but all attendees are encouraged to participate.